Inclusive excellence and academic hiring at Concordia

 Participation in mandatory training on the importance of equity, diversity and inclusion, and on the potential negative impact of unconscious bias on the career paths of individuals from underrepresented groups before starting the hiring process is required of all Department Hiring Committees involved in the search process.
 For questions and to RSVP for a session, please email firstname.lastname@example.org.

 An EDI Advocate is an individual who may accompany a search process for a particular faculty position in order to facilitate the full consideration of equity matters by the DHC throughout the search timeline.
 In general, they would assist the DHC in ensuring that equitable and inclusive practices are used in all aspects of the recruitment process.
-In our institution, this can be accomplished in any of the following ways:

 Some specific ways that the EDI Advocate can contribute to the process include: